DOWNLOAD PDF VERSION

 ARTICLE II: MEMBERSHIP

 ARTICLE II, SECTION 1.
 Types of Membership.
 This Association shall include four types of membership: Professional, Retired, Student and Affiliate.

 ARTICLE II, SECTION 2.
 Requirements of Membership.
-In order to qualify for one of the three types of membership, the following requirements must be met for each category of membership being sought.
+In order to qualify for one of the four types of membership, the following requirements must be met for each category of membership being sought.

 ARTICLE II, SECTION 3.
 Dues.
 Dues for all categories of membership shall be set and established by the Board of Directors.

 ARTICLE II, SECTION 4.
 Rights and Privileges.
-Professional, Retired, and Student Members shall be eligible to vote, indicate motions of parliamentary proceeding, and shall be eligible for elective office or appointment to the Board.
+Professional, Retired, and Student Members shall be eligible to vote, indicate motions of parliamentary proceeding, and shall be eligible for elective office.